 Report signs of pancreatitis such as abdominal pain on the upper left side, back pain, nausea, fever, chills, rapid heartbeat, or swollen abdomen to your doctor immediately.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women of childbearing age who are taking dabrafenib should use an effective method of birth control such as condoms during treatment and for 4 weeks after stopping the medication.
-Dabrafenib is likely to decrease the effectiveness of birth control pills, which should not be used as the only form of birth control.
+Women who could become pregnant who are taking dabrafenib should use an effective method of birth control such as condoms during treatment and for 2 weeks after stopping the medication.

 Breast-feeding: It is not known if dabrafenib passes into breast milk.
 Because there is a high likelihood of causing harm to a nursing infant if this medication does pass into breast milk, you should either stop either breast-feeding or not use this medication.
 Talk to your doctor about the risks and benefits of breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors may be more likely to experience side effects of this medication and may require a lower dose.

 What other drugs could interact with this medication?